AndresICM/16S_metabarcoding_phyloseq/README.md

 # 16S_metabarcoding_phyloseq
-#Analysis of Mothur Processed Reads in RStudio
+Analysis of Mothur pre-processed Reads in RStudio
 This tutorial was adapted from http://deneflab.github.io/MicrobeMiseq/demos/mothur_2_phyloseq.html

 # Introduction